 Why did Schrödinger not simply welcome Born's absolute chance?
 It provides strong evidence that Boltzmann's assumption of chance in atomic collisions (molecular disorder) was completely justified.
 Boltzmann's idea that entropy is statistically irreversible depends on microscopic irreversibility.
 Exner thought chance is absolute, but did not live to see how fundamental it was to physics.
 And the early Epicurean idea that atoms sometimes "swerve" could be replaced by the insight that atoms are always swerving randomly - when they interact with other atoms and especially with radiation, as Einstein (reluctantly) found in 1916.

 Could it be that senior scientists like Max Planck and Einstein were so delighted with Schrödinger's work that it turned his head?
 Planck, universally revered as the elder statesman of physics, invited Schrödinger to Berlin to take Planck's chair as the most important lecturer in physics at a German university.
 And Schrödinger shared Einstein's goal to develop a unified (continuous and deterministic) field theory.
 Schrödinger won the Nobel prize in 1933.
 But how different our thinking about absolute chance would be if perhaps the greatest theoretician of quantum mechanics had accepted random quantum jumps in 1926?

 and Werner Heisenberg

-, Schrödinger attacked the probabilistic Copenhagen interpretation of his wave function with a famous thought experiment (actually based on an Einstein suggestion) called Schrödinger's Cat
+, Schrödinger attacked the probabilistic Copenhagen interpretation of his wave function with a famous thought experiment (which was actually based on another Einstein suggestion) called Schrödinger's Cat